FortunesTold/fortunes_told/README.md

 > pip install -r requirements.txt
 ```

-Ensure your keys are running in your virtual env:
+Ensure your keys are set in your virtual env:
 ```
 > source secrets.sh
 ```